Boss Fired After Telling Worker She Cannot Take Time Off While Son Is On Life Support

-When Crystal Reynold Fisher texted her boss that she would not be able to come to work while her son clung to life support, the response that came through shocked her.
+When Crystal Reynold Fisher texted her boss that she would not be able to come to work while her son clung to life support, the response that came back shocked her.

 “That isn’t how we do things, so I’ll accept that you’re quitting,” said her boss at a local PS Food Mart branch in Michigan.